 It’s a way of creating a website that automatically adjusts and fits any device.
 You can design a website for a desktop, without the worry of having to make a new one for tablet or smartphone.
 With responsive design, the structure of the site with retracts to fit automatically.

 There was an article published in the Huffington Post entitled, “How Important Is Response Design?”, and according to the article and today’s statistics, well…very.

 We live in a world where a pretty decent size portion of those browsing the Internet is doing it on their phones.
 Smart Insights did a study that concluded 25 percent of Internet users in the U.S. access the Internet solely via a mobile device.
 That’s a quarter of all Internet users across the country.

 If statistics like that aren’t enough to make a company think “mobile-first”, maybe the recommendation from Google will be.
 Google has said it favors responsive web design as the recommended configuration for multiple reasons.

 One, it makes Googles job of indexing and organizing the content of the site much easier.
-With responsive design, the site with have one URL across all platforms as apposed to one for desktop, one for tablet, and one for mobile.
+With responsive design, the site with has one URL across all platforms as opposed to one for desktop, one for a tablet, and one for mobile.
 When a company has a different URL and different HTML for each separate site, Google has to index multiple versions of the same exact thing.

 Two, having one responsive site makes interaction and sharing easier for the users.
 Google supports this idea simply because it helps to eliminate unhappy users.
 If a viewer on their desktop clicks on a link shared from a mobile site, it would probably look less than appealing to the user, and might not even work properly.